A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation: Urbanized Racial Segregation

-\begin{remark} As a special case when the size of the urban sites can roughly accommodate all the poor, where $p < c < p + \epsilon,$ if the demographics satisfies Theorem \ref{mix2} with $b_{\rm p} \leq m \epsilon$, then under the same bias parameter choices as Theorem \ref{mix2}, the stationary configuration will have high probability of having urbanized segregation of the poor red, where the density of the poor red on the urban sites is at least $1 - (m+1)\epsilon,$ and racial integration among the rich outside the urban area. \end{remark}
+\begin{remark} As a special case when the size of the urban sites can roughly accommodate all of poor agents, where $p < c < p + \epsilon,$ if the demographics satisfies Theorem \ref{mix2} with $b_{\rm p} \leq m \epsilon$, then under the same bias parameter choices as Theorem \ref{mix2}, then with high probability the stationary configuration will have urbanized segregation of poor red agents, where the density of poor red on the urban sites is at least $1 - (m+1)\epsilon,$ and racial integration of the rich outside the urban area. \end{remark}